-Rights of the Salish Sea: The Rights of the Salish Sea is an initiative to recognize in our County charter that the Salish Sea and all natural communities who depend on the Salish Sea ecosystem have the right to exist, thrive, regenerate and evolve.
+The Rights of the Salish Sea is an effort to recognize in our County that the Salish Sea and all natural communities who depend on the Salish Sea ecosystem have the right to exist, thrive, regenerate and evolve.
 Recognizing these rights means that we, as humans, recognize that these natural communities — communities of forests, rivers, shorelines, orcas, salmon, and more — are not merely property but are living beings, and that we must consider the impacts of every decision we make on the health and well-being of these natural communities, as well as that of our own community.

 Community Rights San Juan Islands (CRSJI) is working to advance the rights of the Salish Sea ecosystems, and the rights of San Juan County residents to protect and defend those ecosystems.
 CRSJI is developing an initiative to recognize the Rights of the Salish Sea to formally recognize the Rights of the Salish Sea in San Juan County law.
 This initiative uses the approach of ‘community rights’, the right to local, community self-government, which will empower the voices of San Juan County residents to protect the lands and sea they depend upon.

 The 2021 charter review commission is exploring the incorporation of protections for the Salish Sea in the revised charter language.

 Participate in the Charter Review Process by attending public meetings on zoom.
 The discussion about a Bill of Rights for the Salish Sea is in the Charter Review Process: Preamble, nuts & bolts Committee Meetings on Tuesday mornings 10:30-12pm.
 Speak up for the Rights of Nature and encourage the commission to be bold.

 Notes from prior meetings: https://www.sanjuanco.com/1764/Charter-Review-Commission (Scroll down to “Charter Review Committees”)